The recovery room is staffed by trained nurses who specialise in looking after children after surgery.

 Following your child’s discharge plan

 There must be a responsible parent and/or carer with your child overnight and for 24 hours when he/she goes home.

 On discharge from hospital you will be given a General Information sheet with instructions on how to care for your child.

 Alternatively you can download the Paediatric Day Procedures General Information – Post Procedures Sheet here.

 If you have any questions after your child’s operation you can contact the Elective Surgery Services on 1800 786 188.

-Alternatively you can call the Paediatric Day Surgery Unit which your child was discharged from:
+Alternatively you can call the surgery unit which your child was discharged from: